@thesurfridermalibu by Jamie Neasham

 It’s helpful and encouraging that the town of Malibu has actually passed a plastic free ordinance and shows the power of government when working proactively, but Surfrider has embraced this on their own.
 All water bottles are glass, all take away items (very little of which they give out) are compostable, and the amenities are refillable and nothing is single use.

-Grown Alchemist Organic, Refillable products -
+Grown Alchemist Organic, Refillable Products!

-I have always been a big personal fan of Grown Alchemist, so seeing them as the beauty partner of Surfrider was amazing.
+I have always been a big personal fan of Grown Alchemist, so seeing them as the beauty partner of The Surfrider Hotel was amazing.
 This line is certified sustainable, cruelty free, vegan and reef friendly.

 They have Finabar chocolate bars in our minibar, which contain ethically sourced cacao.
 Their plastic is compostable and biodegradable and their wrappers are compostable native California wildflower seed packets.
 Optimist is their featured non-alcoholic spirit, they are a certified B corporation founded from right next door in Venice, CA. The menu is heavily plant based, with many vegan options as well.